 Conservation easements can be complex, requiring considerable research, documentation, legal oversight and financial investment.
 SFCT has traditionally benefitted from landowners donating the development rights of their land and covering the easement expenses in return for considerable state and federal tax benefits.
 Yet, many landowners struggle to hold onto land that has been in their family for generations, to preserve their traditional way of life and the hope of passing the land on to their heirs.
 Conserving their land is often not financially possible in these circumstances.
-SFCT is committed to expanding its business model by raising considerable funds to assist with or fully cover easement transaction costs, buy all of some of a landowner's development rights, and if needed, purchase lands in targeted priority areas.
+SFCT is committed to expanding its business model by raising considerable funds to assist with or fully cover easement transaction costs, purchase conservation easements, and if needed, purchase lands in targeted priority areas.